Hakonechloa macra, Hakone grass

 Pruning

-Cut the entire clump back to 2–4 inches (5–10 cm) in late winter or early spring (February–March) before new growth begins, removing the previous season's dead or tan foliage.
-This annual cutback produces the freshest, most vigorous cascading growth.
-No other pruning is needed.
-Divide congested clumps in early spring every three to five years by digging and splitting with a sharp spade; replant divisions immediately and water well.
+Cut the entire clump to 2–4 inches (5–10 cm) in late winter or early spring (February–March) before new growth begins.
+This annual cutback removes previous-season dead foliage.
+Divide congested clumps every 3–5 years by digging and splitting in spring.

 Pruning Schedule